upgradelabs/invoicexpress-api/README.md

 ```
 If you pass the `true` flag the function insert the clients into the database. `False` or none, it returns an array with all your clients.

-If the client already exists, it checks if there are values to be updated, if not, it ignores.
+If the client already exists, it updates the values.

 ### 2 - Interact with the API: